nidhi-tholar/255_Team_11/final.md

 ---
-title: Win-Loss Prediction Based on Opening A Player Chooses for a Game of Chess
+title: Win-Loss Prediction Based on an Opening A Player Chooses for a Game of Chess
 date: "October 2021"
 author: Akshay Jain, Nidhi Tholar, Sashank Pidur Kuppuswamy, San José State University